 \subsection{Results and Evaluation}

-Fig.~\ref{fig:res} shows the registration results of different approaches.
-We see from the generated results that all the frameworks can learn the warping mapping between the moving image and the fixed images.
-However, different algorithms perform differently in terms of deformation qualities.
+Figure~\ref{fig:res} depicts the registration outcomes of different approaches.
+The generated results demonstrate that all the frameworks are capable of learning the warping mapping between the moving and fixed images.
+However, the different algorithms exhibit varying deformation qualities.

-In the upper row of Fig.~\ref{fig:res} we use DIRNets which is a CNN based registration framework to register the random paired data sampled from Fasion-MNIST dataset.
-We see that some of the deformation maps are over or under deformed for DIRNets results.
-The results obtained from MAPT-AiR framework can capture globally shape deformations as the target images shapes are well-matched, while the MAPT-AiR still fails in details portrayal in comparison with the CNN based method.
-The under lower of Fig.~\ref{fig:res} shows the registration performance comparison between Single-AiR and MAPT-AiR.
-Both the algorithms show qualitatively reasonable performances.
-Yet, we see that the Single-AiR framework may fail for large deformations matching for example the number 4, 9.
-In contrast, the MAPT-AiR can be modeling the large deformations with better quality (eg. number 9, 7, 8).
+In the upper row of Figure~\ref{fig:res}, we utilize DIRNets, a CNN-based registration framework, to register the randomly paired data sampled from the Fashion-MNIST dataset.
+The deformation maps of the DIRNets results are sometimes over or under deformed.
+On the other hand, the MAPT-AiR framework can capture globally shaped deformations as the target images' shapes are well-matched.
+However, the MAPT-AiR still lacks the detailed portrayal compared to the CNN-based method.
+The lower row of Figure~\ref{fig:res} demonstrates the registration performance comparison between Single-AiR and MAPT-AiR.
+Both the algorithms exhibit reasonable performances.
+Nonetheless, the Single-AiR framework may fail to match large deformations, for example, the number 4 and 9.
+In contrast, the MAPT-AiR performs better in modeling large deformations, as seen in the cases of numbers 9, 7, and 8.

-Overall, we observe from the figure that for transformer based registration methods, although the overall shape of the sampled images is similar to the fixed images, there are defects and noises in geometric details for the warped images.
-This defect may be related to the quality of the generated deformable fields.
-Many recent works have pointed out that the transformer is more inferior to CNN in terms of pixel-level details processing ability \cite{RES_DEPTH} \cite{RES_TRANS_DETAILS}.
+Overall, the figure illustrates that the transformer-based registration methods, while producing sampled images with similar overall shape to the fixed images, suffer from geometric detail defects and noise in the warped images.
+This defect may be attributed to the quality of the generated deformable fields.
+Recent works suggest that transformers are inferior to CNN in terms of pixel-level details processing ability \cite{RES_DEPTH} \cite{RES_TRANS_DETAILS}.
 This problem is also observed in our experiment.